Genesis

 This mapping revealed moments of unnecessary friction: manual handoffs, unclear ownership, and lack of validation points.
 We then designed features that aligned with each journey—prioritizing visibility, control, and collaboration.

-design
+design strategy

-design
+design strategy

-design
+design strategy

 The platform’s UI was modular and role-based.
 Each persona had a dedicated view with widgets tailored to their needs, such as forecast creation tools, status indicators, and performance dashboards.